Washington Metro: Opening dates

 The following is a list of opening dates for track segments and infill stations on the Washington Metro.
-The entries in the "from" and "to" columns correspond to the boundaries of the extension or station that opened on the specified date, and not to the terminals of the lines.
+The entries in the "from" and "to" columns correspond to the boundaries of the extension or station that opened on the specified date, not to the lines' terminals.
+The entries in the "stations" column exclude new platforms creating interchanges with existing stations on other lines.

 Rush+ and late-night service patterns

 On December 31, 2006, an 18-month pilot program began to extend service on the Yellow Line to Fort Totten over existing Green Line trackage.
 This extension was later made permanent.
 Starting June 18, 2012, the Yellow Line was extended again along existing track as part of the Rush+ program, with an extension to Greenbelt on the northern end and with several trains diverted to Franconia–Springfield on the southern end.
 These Rush+ extensions were discontinued on June 25, 2017.

 In addition to expanding the system, Metro expanded the operating hours over the first 40 years.
 Though it originally opened with weekday-only service from 6 a.m. to 8 p.m, financial paperwork assumed prior to opening that it would eventually operate from 5 a.m. to 1 a.m. seven days a week.
 It never operated exactly on that schedule but the hours did expand, sometimes beyond that.
 On September 25, 1978, Metro extended its weekday closing time from 8 p.m. to midnight and 5 days later it started Saturday service from 8 a.m. to Midnight.
 Metrorail kicked off Sunday service from 10 a.m. to 6 p.m. on September 2, 1979, and on June 29, 1986, the Sunday closing time was pushed back to midnight.
 Metro started opening at 5:30 a.m., a half an hour earlier, on weekdays starting on July 1, 1988.
 On November 5, 1999, weekend service was extended to 1:00 a.m., and on June 30, 2000, it was expanded to 2:00 a.m.
 On July 5, 2003, weekend hours were extended again with the system opening an hour earlier, at 7:00 a.m. and closing an hour later at 3:00 a.m.
-On September 27, 2004, Metro again pushed weekday opening time an hour earlier, this time to 5 a.m.
+On September 27, 2004, Metro again pushed weekday opening time half an hour earlier, this time to 5 a.m.